Canada’s human rights watchdog is broken.

 Take action

-One click opens a pre-written email to MP Jessica Fancy with four ministers and ambassadors copied.
-Add your name.
-Send.
+A pre-written email to MP Jessica Fancy with four ministers and ambassadors copied.
+One click opens it in your email program.
+Add your name and send.